 Associated template variables

 When selecting a template variable value, the Associated Values and Other Values sections are displayed.
-Associated values are calculated by taking into consideration the other template variable values selected on the page, and seamlessly identifies the related values without any configuration.
+Associated values are calculated from the other template variable values selected on the page, and seamlessly identify the related values without any configuration.

 For text-based widgets, you can display a template variable’s tag/attribute and value with